isomerpages/moe-tanjongkatongsec/pages/Purchase of Text and Workbooks, PE Attire and School Uniform 2022 for Sec 1.md

 <a href="/files/Sec1%202023/TKSS-S1-BOOKLIST.pdf" target="_blank">Download the Booklist for Sec 1</a>

-In consideration of the current COVID 19 pandemic, Pacific Bookstores would like to propose that you purchase the books and uniform online and you are strongly encouraged to opt for **home delivery** to ensure a smooth and pleasant purchase experience.
+In consideration of the current COVID 19 pandemic, Pacific Bookstores would like to propose that you purchase the books and uniform online and you are strongly encouraged to opt for <b><u>home delivery</u></b> to ensure a smooth and pleasant purchase experience.

 **Sales of School Text Books,&nbsp; School Uniform &amp; PE Attire**